forntoh/LcdMenu/docs/source/overview/rendering/graphical-display.rst

 The graphical display renderer works with dot-matrix displays using the :cpp:class:`GraphicalDisplayInterface`.
-It is ideal for OLED or graphical LCD modules driven by the `U8g2` library.
+It is ideal for OLED or graphical LCD modules driven by the `U8g2` library, including classic ST7920 128x64 SPI LCDs.

 Features
 --------